Quadratic Chabauty: p-adic height pairings and integral points on hyperelliptic curves

+To analyze the resulting local height at a place above $p$ we pick a point $x_0$ on $C$ and a tangent vector $\cansec_0$ to $C$ at $x_0$.
+We can then define the function $\hoti$ on the tangent bundle $\tang$ to $C$ outside of the point $x_0$ by (see~\cite{Bes12})

-where $G_y(x)$ is by definition $G(y,x)$ and the notation $G_x(x,t)$ stands for the constant term of $G_x$ at $x$ with respect to a local parameter $z$ normalized with respect to $t$ in the sense that $\partial_t (z) = 1$.
-This function is related to the local height pairing as follows: If all data are defined over a finite extension $K$ of $\Qp$, then the value $\hoti(x,t)$ lies in $K$ and the local height, evaluated on the divisor $(x)-(x_0)$ with choices of tangent vectors $t$ and $t_0$, is exactly the trace from $K$ to $\Qp$ of $\hoti(x,t)$, where the trace map is part of the data used to define the height pairing.
+Clearly, this function is related to the local height pairing as follows: If all data are defined over a finite extension $K$ of $\Qp$, then the value $\hoti(x,\cansec)$ lies in $K$ and the local height, evaluated on the divisor $(x)-(x_0)$ with choices of tangent vectors $\cansec$ and $\cansec_0$, is exactly $\tr_v \hoti(x,\cansec)$.